mrRachar/AElfi/AElfi/docs/config/start.md

 ...						   # We've finished controlling how AElfi runs

-# Build Configuration	   # Let's turn to descriping our app's behaviour
+# Build Configuration	   # Let's turn to describing our app's behaviour
 ---

 Errors:					   # What to do in these cases